Bimodular Gravity: Vacuum Evolution with a Frame-Dependent Phantom Crossing: Unimodularising Bimetric Gravity

 so that, just as in BHT, $\lambda_{1,2}$ play the role of strict integration constants.
 Varying with respect to $\lambda_{1,2}$ yields the divergence conditions

 which entirely replace the fixed–determinant constraints by normalisation conditions on the auxiliary vectors.
 As a consequence, the relative volume element remains fully dynamical.

-The shared imposition of constant $\lambda_{1,2}$ and fully dynamical $BX$ means that that the BHT and BDUG theories are equivalent on shell.
-Hence, for all intents and purposes of this work, we treat them as identical and focus on the BHT formulation for notational convenience, with its classical dynamics taken to represent those of BDUG.
+The shared imposition of constant $\lambda_{1,2}$ and fully dynamical $BX$ means that the BHT and BDUG theories are equivalent on shell.
+Hence, for all intents and purposes of this work, we treat them as identical and focus on the BHT formulation for notational convenience, with its classical dynamics taken to represent those of BDUG---neither of which classifies as a Bimodular Gravity theory.

-It was noted above that within the BUG theory, the multipliers $\lambda_{1,2}$ remain individually dynamical, and only a specific linear combination of them is constrained to be constant.
-This is by no means a trivial result.
-Deriving it requires computing the BUG Bianchi identities, which in turn necessitates deriving the corresponding Einstein and biscalar equations so that the divergence of the former can be evaluated using the latter (the full proof of which is presented in \cite{Hallam_2024}).
-We therefore now present the Einstein equations of bimodular gravity.